Hydra

 Important Notes

-Account Lockout Risk: Brute-forcing (many passwords vs 1 user) has a RISK of account lockout due to account lockout policy.
+- Account Lockout Risk: Brute-forcing (many passwords vs 1 user) has a RISK of account lockout due to account lockout policy.
 Use small wordlists and be cautious.

-Wordlist Selection: For online attacks, use small wordlists (e.g., top 1000 passwords) to minimize lockout risk and reduce time.
+-t 4for SSH to avoid overwhelming the service.
+Web forms can handle higher thread counts like-t 16. - Wordlist Selection: For online attacks, use small wordlists (e.g., top 1000 passwords) to minimize lockout risk and reduce time.

-Output: Always use -o <OUTPUT_FILE> to save results for later analysis.
+-o <OUTPUT_FILE>to save results for later analysis.